confuzzledduck/folksy-shop/README.md

 Todo
 ----
 - ~~Add options pages to specify shop name, etc.~~
-- Build WordPress shortcodes or provide template tags to help with outputting items in themes.
+- Build WordPress shortcodes or provide template tags to help with outputting items in themes?
+(Perhaps not required as items are just custom post types with some additional details.)
 - Mark items as no longer available if they do not show up in the Folksy feed.
-- Download and attach images to items rather than facilitating hotlinking to Folksy's image CDN.
+- ~~Download and attach images to items rather than facilitating hotlinking to Folksy's image CDN.~~
+- Check images when updating an item to add new images and remove images which have been removed from Folksy.
 - Check items are still included in shop sections when updating them.

 Limitations
 -----------
-- Ths plugin currently uses Folksy's hidden JSON API to fetch data about shops and items.
+- ~~Ths plugin currently uses Folksy's hidden JSON API to fetch data about shops and items.
 This appears to be discontinued in the new (currently 'beta') shops.
-Some functionality to fetch from HTML pages, but this needs expanding.
+Some functionality to fetch from HTML pages, but this needs expanding.~~